History of Jamal Murray in Timeline

 Others born on this day/year

-In 2009, the Nuggets reached the Western Conference Finals for the first time since 2009, ultimately losing to the Los Angeles Lakers.
+In 2009, The Denver Nuggets reached the Western Conference Finals, the first time since then, before Jamal Murray led them to the Western Conference Finals.

 2013: Named MVP at Jordan Brand Classic International Game